mircealungu/student-projects/personalized-learning.md

 1. Personalized Difficulty Recommender -- Zeeguu has a personalized difficulty estimator, but it is quite limited.
 Can you design a better one?

-2. Tinder-like interface for article browsers and vocabulary.
+2. Framework for multi-platform generation of tinder-like user interfaces.
+Case study for article browsers.
 This is a mainly a front-end development project.
 Given the limited scope

 3. Progressive web apps survey + case study on the zeeguu website.